Skip to main content

 2. It is shaken, applied, and brushed with Leather Brush 1 and extracted with a towel until it shows clean and the leather takes a squeaky, healthy feel.

-4 Acidifying Rinse with Leather Acidifier 2.0
+4 pH Balance with Acidifier 2.0

 1. Before use, the Acidifier 2.0 concentrate, a ratio of 1 to 25, is mixed with 224g distilled water, or 1.5 inches from the top of the 8oz bottle.